Latest Auction Properties

 Traditional Auctions: These are the most common type of auction, where properties are sold to the highest bidder in a live auction.
 They take place both in room and online.
 This is the most well-known and popular method of auction sale for both buyers and sellers.
 A traditional auction is an unconditional sale process; once the hammer falls, contracts are exchanged and a deposit of usually 10% is paid.
 The balance is normally transferred 28 days later upon completion.

-Timed Auctions: In timed auctions properties are listed online for a set period and bidders can bid during that time.
+Timed Auctions: In timed auctions properties are listed online for a set period, and bidders can bid during that time.
 The highest bidder at the end of the time period wins the property.
 This type of auction offers a structured but flexible approach so bidders can bid at their leisure.

 Modern Method of Auction: This type of auction is a conditional sale process.
 The winning bidder pays a reservation fee at the end of the auction.
 This gives them an exclusive period in which to buy the property, however it is not legally binding, so there is a risk of the sale falling through.
 The buyer will have 28 days to exchange contracts and a further 28 days to complete.